6 ways baby skin is different to yours

 Baby skin loses moisture at bathtime.

 Moisture is important to keep baby skin healthy – it loses moisture much faster than yours.
-You can start putting it back before they’re even out of the bath with our Rich Moisture Baby Bar.
-It’s gentler and more nourishing than ordinary baby soap
+You can start putting it back before they’re even out of the bath with our Rich Moisture Head to Toe Wash.
+Our formula replenishes essential moisture and nutrients to leave baby’s skin feeling soft, smooth and hydrated.

 Baby skin needs constant moisture.